HaikuArchives/DocumentViewer/README.md

   * Shows thumbnail
   * Find text
   * Home panel giving access to other feature
-  * Options to help or the website
+  * Options for help or to the website

 ![DocumentViewer opened](http://i65.tinypic.com/2dmgtxg.png)